PS-Wizard/School/FYP/lit_review/finalized_lit_review.typ

 This representation mimics a physical board, generally using a single-dimensional array of 64 elements instead of a two two-dimensional one, where each index can either contain a piece or be empty.
 While simple, this representation is inefficient for move generation as it requires loops and conditional checks for things like off-board movement @sophie[p.15].
 Thus, in practice, a more common approach is the `0x88`.

 ==== 0x88
-This is a variant of the mailbox approach that pads the array, resulting in a 16x8 array with sentinel values.
+This is a variant of the mailbox approach that pads the array, resulting in a `16x8` array with sentinel values.
 This padding helps eliminate out-of-bounds checks, reducing them to a single sentinel value comparison @bijl_2021_exploring[p.4] @tessaract[p.6-p.7].
 In performance tests, the 0x88 based approach was nearly equal to BitBoards in Perft speed, coming in at `46.496 Mn/s` @bijl_2021_exploring[p.19].
-This finding challenges the conventional wisdom that bitboard's primary advantage lies solely in move generation speed.
+This finding challenges the conventional wisdom that BitBoard's primary advantage lies solely in move generation speed.

 === BitBoards